WSPTA State Office

-If you have questions about WSPTA communications, email Barbara.
+If you have questions regarding WSPTA events or programs, email Cory.

 Marie has been providing advocacy and strategic communications services to clients for more than 30 years.
 She has worked in the private and public sectors, and for a non-profit organization.
 She launched her own consulting firm in 2014 and has been representing the Washington State PTA since the fall of 2015.

 The thing she enjoys most is helping WSPTA members feel successful, through training, testifying or advocating at a local or state level.
 She is most proud of ensuring that the WSPTA member voice is at the right tables to advance its legislative platform and mission.
 That includes being asked to share the WSPTA agenda at state-level events.

 Marie holds to a high level of customer service by being responsive, engaging active listening skills, delivering high-quality products and advocacy at the right time and in the right place.
 In the future, she hopes that WSPTA is sought after as a leader and partner on K-12 education issues by legislators, executive agencies and partner associations.